jazzicoda/jazzicoda-Terminal_App/README.md

 At the end of this feature, all users receive the “But at the end of the day...” message and the Gillian Anderson quote.
 As an added feature, the Espeak Gem is used to speak the Gillian Anderson quote out loud.

-## FLOW CHART
+## FLOW CHARTS
-Below are the flow charts for my app.
+Below are the flow charts created for this app.

 ### Initialise and run program until games menu: <br>
 The flowchart below illustrates the flow of information and the relationships from the moment the program is launched up until the game menu is engaged, and a selection from the menu is made.<br>